 This member will serve as an educator and outreach coordinator at the Hocking County Soil and Water Conservation District in Logan, working with school groups, day camps, and the public to promote healthy watersheds and eco-friendly living.
-Click here for full description.
+Position filled for 2017-18 program year.

 Sustainable Agriculture with Rural Action

 The Community Development member with Sustainable Agriculture will work out of the Kuhre Center in The Plains, OH.
 Duties include development of tourism opportunities around the Chesterhill Produce Auction, assisting with educational opportunities at the CPA (including the garden), and volunteer recruitment and management.
 Click here for full description.